 Though both programs are federally funded, New Hampshire’s Bureau of Disability Determination Services (DDS) determines state level eligibility for residents.
 The DDS is also responsible for making payments.
 But how do you know if you qualify and how much assistance can you get?

 Eligibility for SSDI versus SSI in New Hampshire

-As previously aforementioned, there are two New Hampshire disability programs for which you can apply.
+As we said before, there are two New Hampshire disability programs for which you can apply.

 To meet the baseline requirements for consideration for SSDI benefits, you must:

 - Have worked in jobs where you paid Social Security payroll taxes.

 - Have a long-lasting medical condition that renders you incapable of working for 12 months or more.

 Supplemental Security Income (SSI) is the other New Hampshire disability program available to residents.
 It provides monthly cash benefits to children and adults who again meet the definition of disability.
 Applicants must also meet certain income and resource guidelines but there is no work history requirement.
 Most successful SSI claimants in New Hampshire are blind/disabled/aged and have very low income and resources.